There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

-- Some users report that the shine lasts several days, not ten, as advertised, and that’s if it doesn’t rain.
+- Some users report that the effect lasts several days, not ten, as advertised.

-- Adam’s can potentially leave a cloudy residue on your wheels.
-Take care in application not to get too much product on your wheels.
+- Adam’s is not a wheel cleaner and can potentially leave a cloudy residue on your wheels.

 Summary

 Car Guys has a commitment to high-quality products that won’t harm you or the environment.
-Their tire shine spray is non-toxic and water-based, handy if you’ve got a dog that likes to hang out nearby you while you work.
+Their spray is non-toxic and water-based.

-Applied correctly, Car Guys Tire Shine spray won’t sling on to your car’s bodywork, but if it does, it dries clear and won’t damage your paint.
-Because of its non-damaging formulation, it can also be used on all your car’s black plastic and rubber trim pieces, parts of your car which can suffer terribly from sun exposure and fading.
+Applied correctly, Car Guys’ spray won’t sling onto your car’s bodywork, but if it does, it dries clear and won’t damage your paint.
+Because of its non-damaging formulation, it can also be used on all your car’s black plastic and rubber trim pieces, parts of your car that can suffer terribly from sun exposure and fading.

 There are two application methods.
 Either spray it on, wait a bit, and wipe off excess for a deep, satiny finish, or spray on and then allow the product to air dry, without wiping, for a higher gloss.